MicrosoftLearning/dp-420-cosmos-db-dev/instructions/26-sdk-troubleshoot.md

         }
     ```

-1. Note that **CreateDocument2** function will also be fixed by changes above.
+1. Note that **CreateDocument2** function will also be fixed by the changes above.

 1. Finally the functions **DeleteDocument1** and **DeleteDocument2** also need the following code to be replaced for the proper error-handling code similar to the **CreateDocument1** function.
 The only difference with these functions besides using **DeleteItemAsync** instead of **CreateItemAsync** is that [deletes status codes][/rest/api/cosmos-db/delete-a-document] are different than the insert status codes.
 For the deletes, we only care about a **404** status code, which represents document not found.
 Lets update error handling of **CompleteTaskOnCosmosDB** function call with additional case.
 On the **Main** function the following code needs to be added above **default** case: